You are currently viewing Why Attic Ventilation is Essential When Insulating in NEPA?

 5. Seal Gaps and Cracks

 While DIY insulation projects can save money, many homeowners struggle with installing proper ventilation to prevent damage to their roof or attic.
-While we recommend professional assistance for any insulation projects, contact a professional if you are dealing with the following scenarios.
+Contact a professional if you are dealing with the following scenarios.

-- Mold or Moisture Issues: If your attic shows signs of mold or significant moisture problems, a contractor can address these issues before insulation is installed.
+• Mold or Moisture Issues: If your attic shows signs of mold or significant moisture problems, a contractor can address them before installing insulation.
 Old and moldy insulation will need to be removed and typically requires a professional, as it can be hazardous to your health.

-- Asbestos Concerns: Many older homes in Northeast Pennsylvania still have insulation containing asbestos, which always requires specialized removal and handling.
+• Asbestos Concerns: Many older homes in Northeast Pennsylvania still contain asbestos insulation, which always requires specialized removal and handling.

 FAQs